October 2024

 We are eager to reignite the Brewer’s Cup!
 Our calendar is filled with regional events, and we envision a potential return in late November 2025 or February 2026.
 To make this a reality, we are actively seeking interest in sponsorship and suitable venues.

-The passion for coffee runs deep in our community, and together, we can bring back the Brewer’s Cup to showcase our talent and dedication.
-If you’re interested in supporting or participating, let’s connect and make this happen!
+Our community’s passion for coffee runs deep, and together, we can bring back the Brewer’s Cup to showcase our talent and dedication.
+Let’s connect and make this happen if you’re interested in supporting or participating!

 Ria Lingad, NZ Brewer’s Champion 2016